AmberLehmann/bittorrent-tui/README2.md

 You can find information on the BitTorrent specification in [1], [2], and [3].

-### Libraries

-You are generally prohibited from using third-party libraries, except for a bencoder/bdecoder library of your choosing.
-See “Implementations” in [1] for possible bencoder/bdecoder libraries.
-If your standard library contains features such as HTTP, do not use that.
-When in doubt, post.
-If you use C, you can use any data structures or libraries you like, so long as they are “equivalent” to the libraries in Python in terms of power.
-It’s a good idea to ask, but ideally you’d have “equal power” no matter what language you choose.
-You may use the SHA-1 hashing functions we provided for Assignment 4, which can be found in the ‘materials’ repository.

-Rust 1.75.0
-Disallowed Crates: tokio, anything async
-Allowed Crates: mio, serde, serde_json, rand, log, libc, bytes, clap, thiserror, gethostname, zerocopy

-Piazza:
-"urlencoding is also fine."
-"Is there a preferred bencode alternative?" - "No opinions here—I ain't no rustacean."
-"can we use the regex rust crate" - "I'm sure you can do this fine with other methods, but sure."

 ### Reference Client

 You can download a reference BitTorrent client for Windows/MacOS/Linux at: